sanity-io/sanity/packages/@sanity/eslint-config-studio/README.md

 The ESLint configuration that ships with new Sanity CLI projects.

-Designed to be relatively unobtrusive to help find bug instead enforce opinions.
+Designed to be relatively unobtrusive to help find bugs instead enforce opinions.

 ## Installation